Human-centered design is a creative approach to problem solving.

 It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor made to suit their needs.
 Embracing human-centered design means believing that all problems, even the seemingly intractable ones like poverty, gender equality, and clean water, are solvable.

-The human-centered design consists of three phases.
+Human-centered design consists of three phases.
 In the Inspiration Phase you’ll learn directly from the people you’re designing for as you immerse yourself in their lives and come to deeply understand their needs.
 In the Ideation Phase you’ll make sense of what you learned, identify opportunities for design, and prototype possible solutions.
 And in the Implementation Phase you’ll bring your solution to life, and eventually, to market.
 And you’ll know that your solution will be a success because you’ve kept the very people you’re looking to serve at the heart of the process.